h-parekh/QA_tests/README.md

 ### Tagging

 Usage: We use tag filtering to control which scenarios we run.
 It can be a simple name or a name:value pair.
-With simple names, it sets value as true if used with a scenario and ignores the tag when not used with a scenario.
+Tagging a scenario with a simple name is the equivalent to a "simple_name:true" name:value pair.

+We can define any new tags by appending it to a scenario.
+No additional config is needed.
-All are custom tags and here are some we should use:
+Here are some we should use consistently across all tests:
-* :smoke_test - Tag with scenarios that check application and dependent system availability
+* :smoke_test - checks application and dependent system availability
-* :read_only - Tag with scenarios that will not make add/update to the underlying data (aside from login counts)
+* :read_only - will not make add/update to the underlying data (aside from login counts)
-* :nonprod_only - Tag with scenarios that should not be run in production
+* :nonprod_only - should not be run in production
-* :regression_test - Tag with scenarios that covers an important regression test
+* :regression_test - covers an important regression test
-* :authentication_required - Tag when the scenario requires logging into CAS
+* :authentication_required - requires logging into CAS

 #### Example
 ```ruby